astraw/bui-backend/bui-backend/README.md

-# bui-backend - support for writing browser user interface backends in Rust
+# bui-backend - Brower User Interfaces (BUIs) with Tokio

 **This is a work in progress.
 The API will likely evolve somewhat.
 The docs need work.**